github/docs/content/osmand/map/online-raster-maps.md

 **iOS**: _menu -> Maps & Resources -> Intalled -> Online raster maps -> i -> Edit_ !!!ADD variable pictures

-Look at [the chart](/osmand/osmand/map/online-raster-maps#add-new-online-raster-map-source) for see all parameters and description.
+Look at [the table] to see all parameters and descriptions.

 ### Download / update tiles

 Tiles are saved in cache when you use Online Raster maps as Main / Overlay / Underlay layer.

 In OsmAnd there is the feature to download / to update selected area.
-For this you can choose your online source as Map source:

-Android: menu - Configure map - Map source !!!ADD variable pictures

-iOS: menu - Map - Map type - Online maps !!!ADD variable pictures

-Next you can select your area by size of your screen device and click on the map:
+For this, you need [to choose your online source as Map source](/osmand/map/online-raster-maps#select-map-as-main--underlay--overlay-layer).
+Next, you need to select the area by the size of your screen device and click on the map:

-Actions menu -> Download map or Update map !!!ADD variable pictures
+**Android** {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.shared_string_actions %} → {% data variables.android-values.shared_string_download_map %} /  {% data variables.android-values.update_tile %}

+**iOS**

 **Note**: the selected area is an area that you see on your screen.